Joshuajrodrigues/kuzina/README.md

 ```

 all you have to do is select "Break on new line" and the app fills out the form for you.
+You also have break on comma and numbers as shown below.
 ![fast fill](/public/kuzina/add.png)
-You also have break on comma and numbers as shown above.
 ---

 # Future plans